 - Businesses that tend to be able to qualify based solely on building ownership are chiropractors, dentists, orthodontists, medical businesses, law practices

 - Non-profits like schools and churches aren’t always the best options for commercial solar in Utah as they don’t have tax liability.

-- If you’re trying to reduce your bills, we use a HiQ inverter 5kw inverter, which is the size of a laptop and is positioned beneath the solar panels themselves.
+- If you’re trying to reduce your bills, we use a HiQ inverter 5kw inverter, which is the size of a laptop and positioned beneath the solar panels.

 There are two different state solar tax credit options for Utah businesses.
 These include the investment tax credit ( ITC) and the production tax credit (PTC).

 Utah’s state ITC for commercial installations is 10 percent of the cost of solar.
 If 10 percent of your project is more than $50,000, however, you will recieve $50,000 instead of 10 percent.